 Fear of the Lord

 “Fear” in The West has been coded as an evil word without redemptive value.
 It has been identified as a manipulative emotion, destructive and ignorant, the antithesis of love and joy.
 And all those things are true… But, fear is also a healthy emotion.
 It exists to keep us safe, to keep us comfortable, to keep us fit and discerning.
 Fear is necessary for survival, as without it we are otherwise somewhat lacking in adequate cost-benefit evaluation to judge whether a risk is worth taking.
 A lack of fear could be attributed to the person who gambles away their fortunes, who commits adultery when feeling immune to exposure, who neglects hand-washing and immunizations because they aren’t afraid of sickness.
-Perhaps our emphasis on the negative, manipulative aspects of fear comes from the lessened presence of fear in our individual ordinary lives.
-Fear is unpleasant to experience, whether healthy or unhealthy, and we shy away from the unpleasant.
-But if you live in poverty and constant danger, as did Muhammad’s followers and the rest of the Arabs surviving in their hostile habitat, then fear cannot be avoided.
-But while a fear of the unknown and uncontrollable is stressful, a fear of something known and avoidable is actually quite comforting.
+Perhaps our emphasis on the negative, manipulative aspects of fear comes from the ease with which we survive in our modern context.
+Survival is relatively easy, and most of our effort now is directed towards comforts and conveniences.
+Fear is unpleasant to experience, whether healthy or unhealthy, and we shy away from the unpleasant in our quests for comfort.
+But if you live in poverty and constant danger, as did Muhammad’s followers and the rest of the Arabs surviving in their hostile habitat, then the usefulness of fear might be more culturally resonant.
+Call it making a virtue out of a necessity.
+And though a fear of the unknown and uncontrollable is stressful, a fear of something known and avoidable is actually quite comforting.

 “Fear of The Lord” is a shared concept in the Abrahamic monotheisms, and though it is not named as such in this surah it is the central substance.
 The nature of this fear is drawn quite explicitly: you should fear God because He alone is powerful and there is no other force available to resist Him, and because He has prepared a terrible Hell and will throw you into it.
 The Fear of the Lord in this surah is explicitly the Fear of Getting Caught.
 It is a fear of consequences to your own self, particularly the afterlife consequences.
 You need to have fear, because if you don’t fear getting caught then what’s going to stop you from doing something evil?
 And if you do something evil or inappropriate, are you not putting yourself in danger of the Terrible Truth that exists whether you believe in it or not?
 The comforting thing that this surah claims regarding the Fear of The Lord is that the boundaries and nature of this fear are knowable, unlike fears of calamities in the natural world which are hard to anticipate or prepare against.
 That is why the Quran is presented as such a mercy: it reveals Truth by explaining the dangers and making them knowable.